geosolutions-it/ckanext-dcatapit/README.md

    * `dcatapit_harvest_list`: adds the page `/harvest/list`, which provides a summary of the status of all the catalog harvesters.

-7. In order to enable also the RDF harvester add ``dcatapit_harvester`` to the ``ckan.plugins`` setting in your CKAN.
+   * `dcatapit_harvester`: enables the RDF harvester.
-The ckanext-dcatapit RDF harvester also harvests localized fields in multiple languages, but to do that requires the ckanext-multilang installed.
+     The `ckanext-dcatapit` RDF harvester also harvests localized fields in multiple languages, but to do that requires the ckanext-multilang installed.

-8. In order to enable also the CSW harvester add ``dcatapit_csw_harvester`` to the ``ckan.plugins`` setting in your CKAN.
+   * `dcatapit_csw_harvester`: enhances the CSW harvester to be able to import some more fields related to DCAT.

 9. Enable the dcatapit profile adding the following configuration property in the ``production.ini`` file: